 Add your TeamViewer MSI package as a software installation package to this GPO.

 Hint: In order to prevent the assignment confirmation from showing up, the automated account assignment will have to be added with the Active Directory via a service connection point.
-This will prevent each user having to manually confirm the assignment when TeamViewer first starts after deployment.
+This will prevent each user from having to manually confirm the assignment when TeamViewer first starts after deployment.

-The default name will be TeamViewer, if no name is provided.
-The default path will be CN=System, DC=domain, DC=com, if no path is provided.
+The default name will be TeamViewer if no name is provided.
+The default path will be CN=System, DC=domain, DC=com if no path is provided.

 In order to deploy TeamViewer with predefined settings and also a Password for unattended access which is required for the Host, the password needs to be exported in the TeamViewer_Settings.reg file.

 This can be done from an installed TeamViewer, via Extras --> Options --> Advanced then select Export options to *.reg file at the bottom of the list.